hyperledger/aries-rfcs/features/0183-revocation-notification/README.md

 ## Motivation

-We need a standard protocol for an issuer to notify a holder that a previously issued credential has been revoked or unrevoked.
+We need a standard protocol for an issuer to notify a holder that a previously issued credential has been revoked.

 For example, suppose a passport agency revokes Alice's passport.
 The passport agency (an issuer) may want to notify Alice (a holder) that her passport has been revoked so that she